Liu-Cheng/graph-database-accel-survey/README.md

 - Julian Shun, Laxman Dhulipala and Guy Blelloch.
 Smaller and Faster: Parallel Processing of Compressed Graphs with Ligra+.
 Proceedings of the IEEE Data Compression Conference (DCC), pp. 403-412, 2015

+### Graph Approximate Computing
+- Shang, Zechao, and Jeffrey Xu Yu.
+"Auto-approximation of graph computing."
+  Proceedings of the VLDB Endowment 7, no. 14 (2014): 1833-1844.

 ## Graph Database

 - Shi, Jiaxin, Youyang Yao, Rong Chen, Haibo Chen, and Feifei Li.
 "Fast and